 Pause between draws

-Taking big, long draws without pausing or chain vaping?
-Chain vaping heats the chamber up too much and gives the vaporizer no time to efficiently cool down.
-If you are continuously doing this, it may have detrimental effects to your vaporizer and heating chamber which may result in burnt bud.
+Taking big, long draws without pausing?
+Chain vaping?
+This can overheat your vape's chamber, which doesn't give it enough time to cool down efficiently.
+If you are continuously doing this, it may have detrimental effects to your vaporizer and heating chamber, resulting in burnt bud.

 Do a burn-off test

 When you first got your vaporizer, did you do the ever-important burn-off test?
-If you don’t know what a burn-off is, then you didn’t do the burn-off.
 A burn-off is the first (empty) session you do with your vape to burn off any remains from the manufacturing processes.
 Switch your vaporizer to the highest temp, allow the unit time to heat up, and do not inhale and do not pack the chamber; this is a dry burn-off!
-Leave it for approximately five minutes and then allow time to cool down and you should be ready to vape your dry herbs as normal.
-Doing this will ensure your vaporizer will produce the best-tasting and highest quality vapour possible.
+Leave it for approximately five minutes and then allow time to cool down.
+You should be ready to vape your dry herbs as normal.
+Doing this will ensure your vaporizer produces the best-tasting and highest quality vapour possible.